thenukasiva/self-reflect/README.md

-Made using React.js, HTML, CSS and Javascript.
+📓a chrome extension that reminds users to reflect everyday and collects entries. made using React.js, HTML, CSS and Javascript.

 #### React Instructions